 Darryl served as a law clerk to the Honorable Frank X. Altimari of the US Court of Appeals for the Second Circuit from 1991-1992 and to the Honorable Robert E. Payne of the US District Court for the Eastern District of Virginia from 1992-1993.
 Prior to attending law school, Mr. Lew was a Fulbright Scholar at the College of Europe in Bruges, Belgium during the 1985-1986 academic year.

-Representation of a global financial institution before the DOJ and CFTC in connection with investigations into possible violations of federal and state antitrust and fraud laws, as well as the Commodities Exchange Act arising from the institution's activities related to benchmark interest rates including Libor and Euribor.
+Representation of a European global financial institution before the DOJ and CFTC in connection with investigations into possible violations of federal and state antitrust and fraud laws, as well as the Commodities Exchange Act arising from the institution's activities related to benchmark interest rates including Libor and Euribor.

-Private equity internal investigation
+Private equity fund in internal FCPA investigation

 Representation of the Board of Directors of a private equity fund in an internal investigation into possible FCPA violations by a Latin American subsidiary of a US portfolio company.